tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

 This document is intended for audiences who need a detailed understanding of the BDQ Tests, including:

-- Data quality specialists configuring or analyzing BDQ Test outputs
+- Data quality specialists configuring or analyzing BDQ Test outputs;
-- Data providers, curators, and aggregator staff seeking to understand test results and improve data quality
+- Data providers, curators, and aggregator staff seeking to understand test results and improve data quality;
-- Software developers and data platform architects implementing BDQ Tests
+- Software developers and data platform architects implementing BDQ Tests;
-- Researchers and data managers evaluating dataset readiness for specific uses
+- Researchers and data managers evaluating dataset readiness for specific uses;
 - Standards developers integrating BDQ Test logic into broader biodiversity data infrastructures.

 While familiarity with controlled vocabularies and RDF modeling may be useful, this document is designed to be accessible to both technical and semi-technical users who want to understand, apply, or extend BDQ Tests.